Last updated:

 Winter vaccinations

-Getting vaccines offered by the NHS also helps keep you and your loved ones safe by reducing your risk of serious illness, hospitalisation and passing an illness on to others.
+Getting vaccines offered by the NHS helps keep you and your loved ones safe.
+The vaccines reduce the risk of serious illness, hospitalisation, and passing an illness on to others.

-- Adults can check their eligibility for flu and Covid-19 vaccines, and can make booking appointments on the NHS website.
+- Adults can check their eligibility for flu and COVID-19 vaccines, and can book an appointment through the NHS website.

-- School-aged children (from Reception to Year 11) will be offered flu vaccinations at school.
-If your child has missed the vaccination team at school, or require other arrangements (such as if your child is home educated, or you have concerns about the porcine gelatine content in the nasal spray flu vaccine for children), contact the Berkshire School-aged Immunisation Team.
+- Children from Reception to Year 11 are offered the flu vaccine at school.
+If your child missed the vaccination team’s visit, is home educated, or you have other concerns such as the porcine gelatine content in the nasal spray flu vaccine for children, contact the Berkshire School-aged Immunisation Team to make arrangements.

 RSV vaccination

-The NHS began to roll out the RSV (respiratory syncytial virus) vaccination programme in September 2024.
+The NHS rolled out the RSV vaccination programme in September 2024.
 You only need this once to help keep you protected.
 This is offered to:

 - Older adults aged 75-79 years old